-- a.
+a.
 The Napa County Emergency Operations Plan (EOP) outlines procedures, including establishing leadership roles and responsibilities of various agency staff, that guide local preparedness, response, recovery and resource management efforts associated with occurrence of a natural disaster, significant emergency, or other threat to public safety.
-No component of the project would result in permanent closure or obstruction of adjacent public right-of-way (Conn Creek Road/State Route 128); during construction of the left-turn lane, typical traffic control measures would require at least one lane to remain open to allow continued vehicular access through the work area.
+No component of the project would result in permanent or temporary closure or obstruction of adjacent public right-of-way (Conn Creek Road/State Route 128); during construction of the left-turn-lane, typical traffic control measures would require at least one lane to remain open to allow continued vehicular access through the workarea.
 No component of the implementation of the EOP would otherwise be impaired by the requested use permit.
-The project's impacts would be less than significant. - b/c.
-The property is located in a Local Responsibility Area for fire protection services.
+The project's impacts would be less than significant.

+b/c.
+The property is located in a Local Responsibility Area (LRA) for fire protection services.
 The property is not located in an area of wildland fire interface nor in an area of high or moderate fire risk (Napa County General Plan, Figure SAF-2).
 The property is also in a very low density location, with just five single-family residences within 1⁄2-mile of the proposed winery building, and the majority of surrounding properties consisting of large parcels (39 to 115 acres) substantially planted with vineyards.
+The nearest areas of very high fire risk in the State Responsibility Area over 1⁄2 mile east of the project site, on the east side and upland of Silverado Trail.
+Due to the location of the project site in the LRA, the project site is not subject to any updates to statewide fire safe regulations (FSR).
+Still, though the project would not be regulated by the FSR, the existing 20-foot width of theproposed new winery access driveway from Conn Creek Road/State Route 128 would be compliant with the Napa County Road and Street Standards (see Section XII, Transportation, of this initial study).
+With the paved new access driveway and existing gravel access road next to the southern property line retained for secondary access, emergency ingress and egress for the facility would comply with the minimum designrequirements for commercial access within the State Responsibility Area ir Very High Fire Severity Hazard Zone.

-The nearest areas of very high fire risk in the State Responsibility Area over 1⁄2 mile east of the project site, on the east side and upland of Silverado Trail. - Other than on-site driveway modifications for additional parking and internal building fire sprinklers required by the California Building Code, no new roads, water lines or other installations necessary to support fire suppression efforts would be needed for the project, and installation of such facilities would not affect safety of surrounding properties.
-The project's impacts would be less than significant. - d.
+Other than on-site driveway modifications for additional parking and internal building fire sprinklers required by the California Building Code, no new roads, water lines or other installations necessary to support fire suppression efforts would be needed for the project, and installation of such facilities would not affect safety of surrounding properties.
+The project's impacts would be less than significant.

+d.
 As noted in the "Project Guidance for Stormwater Quality Compliance" submitted by the applicant, the site is generally flat, with slope not exceeding 2 percent in the proposed area of disturbance (also see project civil plans).
 Surrounding properties are also generally flat, and the terrain proximate to the site lacks any notable hillsides or grade changes (Staff observation).
 Without steep slopes on or adjacent to the property, post-fire slope instability, landsliding or excessive runoff that would result in damage to structures or substantial risks to persons is not likely to occur.
 This impact is less than significant.